 After the College season was canceled, McLain played 30 games with the Santa Barbara Foresters, an Independent team.
 He slashed a .436 average with 7 dingers and 28 RBIs.
 The power is progressing.

-Most of the mock drafts I have seen have McLain going within the top 10 but none have the Rangers drafting him.
+The mock drafts I have seen have McLain going within the top 10 but none have the Rangers drafting him.
+The Mock drafts have been pretty consistent with most having Rocker and Leiter being drafted one and two.

 My choice as of December 25, 2020